Helensburgh: Education

-Medical Services
+Medical services

 The town has two medical practices, both located within the same Medical Centre in East King Street.
 There are also a number of dentists and opticians in the town.

 Built as the Victoria Infirmary, the Victoria Integrated Care Centre no longer cares for in-patients and the original building is now little used.
 However a variety of clinics do take place in buildings in the grounds.

-The nearest functioning hospital is the Vale of Leven Hospital in Alexandria.
-However the range of services available there has been reduced, and so local people needing hospital care now often have to travel further afield, and in particular to the Royal Alexandra Hospital in Paisley.

 In 2006 the Helensburgh district opted to come within the NHS Highland area, which is based in Inverness.
 However, because of the great distance between the Helensburgh area and Inverness, NHS Highland has an arrangement with NHS Greater Glasgow and Clyde which ensures that the latter provides the services needed locally.

 Sport and leisure

 Sports are well represented with various football, rugby, cricket, athletics, netball, hockey, curling, bowling, golf, sailing and fishing clubs amongst others active in the town.
 The seafront has an indoor swimming pool, an esplanade walk, a range of shops, cafes and pubs, and sailing facilities including Helensburgh Sailing Club.

 Helensburgh is home to a number of annual events, with the local branch of the Round Table running an annual fireworks display on Guy Fawkes Night and hosting a Real Ale Festival.
 Helensburgh & Lomond Highland Games take place annually around the start of June.

-In 2015 the former St Columba Church at the corner of Sinclair Street and West King Street became The Tower.
-This is a digital arts centre which has 2 cinema screens and which also stages a range of live performances.
-Furthermore, training in various aspects of digital arts is also undertaken.